Inflammation is a friendly warning.

 This type of harmful, chronic inflammation can have many causes, including a virus or bacteria, an autoimmune disorder, foods causing acidity, sugary and bad fatty foods, or the way you handle stress.

 Have you ever banged your shin and watched as a reddish bump rises to the surface and swells in a painful bruise?
-That’s your body’s defense mechanism at work.
+That’s your body’s defence mechanism at work.
 Inflammation at the site of an injury means the soldiers of healing, your body’s white blood cells have arrived on the scene to make you all better.
 Acute inflammation, as that process is known, usually lasts only a few days.

 But lately, scientists have started homing in on another type of inflammation in your body that may be the root cause of many diseases and health problems.
 Known as chronic inflammation or systemic inflammation, it occurs when your body repeatedly experiences a series of assaults, that cause the soldier cells to go into a full fighting mode, from which they can never recover.
 And over time, they begin to create problems in the very organs and systems they were meant to protect.